twitchyliquid64/debdep/README.md

 ## Known issues

- * If the sub-dependency chains up to a dependency that is already in the resolved install graph, but with a different set of requirements, it will be duplicated.
+ * Wierd behaviour with circular dependencies - not certain the resolver is producing the correct order in this case.

 ## TODO

  * Fix known issues.
  * Support for source packages.
  * Support for multi-arch.